You are here

 The current Mississippi hay market is predominantly word of mouth, with minimal advertising.
 Due to low profit margins in commercial hay production, producers are often reluctant to advertise heavily, and most sales occur when producers need to disperse extra inventory.

 Several markets and outlets for hay sales have been developed over the years, but none have been as successful or more frequently used than the Mississippi Market Bulletin.
-Since its inception in 1928, the Market Bulletin has increased readership to over 30,000 subscribers to its bi-monthly print and digital issues.
+Since its inception in 1928, the Market Bulletin has increased readership to more than 30,000 subscribers to its bi-monthly print and digital issues.
 Digital versions of the bulletin became available in 2009, and, since then, nearly 12,000 individual ads have been placed for hay alone.

 Hay Advertisements